Improving the dimension bound of Hermitian Lifted Codes: The degree of

-As a corollary it was proven that the rate of Hermitian Lifted codes is at least $R \geq 0.007$.
-Our aim is to find more monomials in $\mathcal{M}$ which are also good functions.
-Our proof is based in univariate polynomial division.
-To simplify our arguments, we introduce the following notation.
+Our objective is to discover additional monomials in $\mathcal{M}$ that exhibit favorable degree constrains on each line.
+Our technique is based in univariate polynomial division.
+To streamline our reasoning, we introduce the following notation.

 \begin{definition} Let $\gamma \neq 0 $.
 We shall denote by \end{definition}